professeurb/AdventOfCode2023/adc04/README.md

 ## OCaml

-This version resembles the first python version, with the use of arrays in the second part.
+The first version resembles the first python version, with the use of arrays in the second part.
+In terms of complexity, it is not as efficient, as we sort the two lists of numbers (in O(n log n)) in order to compule efficiently their intersection (in O(n)).

+A second version uses the different components defined in [Brucore](https://github.com/professeurb/brucore):

+- dynamic arrays (_à la Python_)
+- hashsets
+- generators

+We obtain a very concise and efficient code (efficient... at least in terms of complexity, not in terms of actual speed as the data is too small).